stetson06/tester-repository1/2022-01-23-causal-impact.md

 tags: [Causal Impact Analysis, Python]
 ---

-In this project we use Causal Impact Analysis to analyse & understand the sales uplift of customers that joined the new "Delivery Club" campaign!.
+In this project, we use Causal Impact Analysis to analyze and understand the sales increase from customers who joined the new "Delivery Club" program.

 # Table of contents